This feature is currently in beta and available to select customers. The exact

 Agent Skills

-Tusk ships a ready-to-use agent skill — tusk-unit-tests — so your coding agent can pull up the tests Tusk generated, help you decide which ones are worth keeping, and apply them to your branch.
+Tusk ships a ready-to-use agent skill —tusk-unit-tests — so your coding agent can pull up the tests Tusk generated, help you decide which ones are worth keeping, and apply them to your branch.

-Teams building their own agent tooling can model it after tusk-unit-tests or wire their own skill on top of the CLI primitives below.
+tusk-unit-tests or wire their own skill on top of the CLI primitives below.

 Example Workflow